Thermidorian Reaction

-The "Thermidorian Reaction" was named after the month in which the coup took place and was the latter part of the National Convention's rule of France.
-It was marked by the end of the Reign of Terror, decentralization of executive powers from the Committee of Public Safety and a turn from the radical Jacobin policies of the Montagnard Convention to more conservative positions.
-Economic and general populism, dechristianization, and harsh wartime measures were largely abandoned, as the members of the convention, disillusioned and frightened of the centralized government of the Terror, preferred a more stable political order that would have the approval of the affluent.
-The Reaction saw the Left suppressed by brutal force, including massacres, as well as the disbanding of the Jacobin Club, the dispersal of the sans-culottes, and the renunciation of the Montagnard ideology.
+The Thermidorian Reaction was named after the month in which the coup took place and was the latter part of the National Convention's rule of France.
+It was marked by the end of the Reign of Terror, decentralization of executive powers from the Committee of Public Safety, and a turn from the radical Jacobin policies of the Montagnard Convention to more moderate positions.

+Economic and general populism, dechristianization, and harsh wartime measures were largely abandoned, as the members of the convention, disillusioned and frightened of the centralized government of the Terror, preferred a more stable political order that would have the approval of the plurality.
+The reaction included the First White Terror, in which the left was violently suppressed; the disbanding of the Jacobin Club; the dispersal of the sans-culottes; and the renunciation of Montagnard ideology.

 Etymology and definitions

-The name Thermidorian originated with 9 Thermidor Year II (27 July 1794), the date according to the French Republican Calendar when Maximilien Robespierre and other radical revolutionaries came under concerted attack in the National Convention.
+The name Thermidorian originated with 9 Thermidor Year II (27 July 1794), the date according to the French Republican calendar when Maximilien Robespierre and other radical revolutionaries came under concerted attack in the National Convention.
 Thermidorian Reaction refers to the remaining period until the National Convention was superseded by the Directory; this is also sometimes called the era of the Thermidorian Convention.
 Prominent figures of Thermidor include Paul Barras, Jean-Lambert Tallien, and Joseph Fouché.

 Background

 Conspiracies against Robespierre, who had dominated the Committee of Public Safety, came together on 9 Thermidor (27 July) 1794.
-Jean-Lambert Tallien, a member of and previously President of the National Convention, impugned Saint-Just and then went on to denounce the tyranny of Robespierre.
+Tallien, a member and previous president of the National Convention, impugned Louis Antoine de Saint-Just and then went on to denounce the tyranny of Robespierre.
 The attack was taken up by Jacques Nicolas Billaud-Varenne.
 Cries went up of "Down with the tyrant!
 Arrest him!"
-Robespierre then made his appeal to the deputies of the Right, yet failed.
+Robespierre then made his appeal to the deputies of the right, yet failed.
 An order was made to arrest Robespierre and his followers.

 Troops from the Paris Commune, who were loyal to Robespierre, arrived to liberate him and the other prisoners.
-The Convention responded by ordering troops of its own under Paul Barras to counteract.
+The Convention responded by ordering troops of its own under Barras to counteract.
 The Robespierrists barricaded at the Hôtel de Ville.
 The Convention declared them to be outlaws, meaning that they could be executed within 24 hours without a trial.
 The Commune forces at the Hôtel de Ville deserted.
 The Convention troops under Barras approached the Hôtel around 2 a.m. on 28 July.
 Robespierre, his jaw broken by a possibly self-inflicted shot, was taken with most of his supporters.

-On that very day, Robespierre was executed with twenty-one of his closest associates, including François Hanriot, ex-commander of the Parisian National Guard; Jean-Baptiste Fleuriot-Lescot, mayor of Paris; Georges Couthon, Louis Antoine de Saint-Just and René-François Dumas, ex-president of the Revolutionary Tribunal.
+Robespierre was executed the same day with 21 of his associates, including François Hanriot, ex-commander of the Parisian National Guard; Jean-Baptiste Fleuriot-Lescot, mayor of Paris; Georges Couthon, Saint-Just and René-François Dumas, ex-president of the Revolutionary Tribunal.